Spelkington/spelkington.github.io/content/notes/digital-gardening-with-quartz.md

 ---
-title: TODO
+title: Kicking off a Digital Garden with Quartz
 date: 2024-02-25
 tags:
   - engineering
   - typescript
-  - gremlin-slaying
+  - gremlin-kicking
 draft: false
 ---
 I've decided that I'm pretty bad at capital-B Blogging™.
-The last "post" I made (as of writing) was [[structured-streaming|the Databricks guest on Spark Structured Streaming]] that I did back when I worked at M Science in 2022.
+The last "post" I made (as of writing) was [[structured-streaming|the Databricks guest post on Spark Structured Streaming]] that I did back when I worked at M Science in 2022.
 That particular post went through a few different stages of revisions:

 1. Revising initial drafts as I learned more about Structured Streaming as a concept
 2. Revising "personally final" drafts with the Structured Streaming engineering team at Databricks